O.J. Simpson Spotted With Two Women Just Days After ‘Hypothetical’ Murder Confession

 — TMZ (@TMZ) March 12, 2018

-Continuing on with his hypothetical confession, Simpson recounted that he and Charlie went to Nicole’s home with a cap, a knife, and a glove, under the car seat and parked right in the alley.
-As Simpson got around the property, he saw Goldman appeared exclaiming that he was at the restaurant in which Nicole has just dined in and was just returning the sunglasses which were forgotten by her mom.
+Continuing on with his hypothetical confession, Simpson recounted that he and Charlie went to Nicole’s home with a cap, a knife, and a glove under the car seat and parked right in the alley.
+As Simpson roamed the property, he saw Goldman appear, saying that he was at the restaurant where Nicole had just dined in and was just returning a pair of sunglasses left behind by her mom.

-Subsequently, Simpson got exasperated at Ron who was under the assumption that Goldman was, in fact, there with a date with Nicole.
-When he started screaming at Goldman, it was this time when Nicole appeared in which things got heated.
+Subsequently, Simpson, who was under the assumption that Goldman was actually there on a date with Nicole, started screaming at Goldman, during which Nicole appeared and things got even more heated.
 She then told Simpson to “get the f*** off her property.”
-During this time, Nicole fell and got hurt.
+During this time, according to Simpson’s scenario, Nicole fell and got hurt.
 Simpson continued that at that moment, he lunged the knife at Nicole, hitting her face with the instrument’s blunt end.

-The confession also included Simpson acknowledging that he dropped that actual glove on the property, changing the theory dramatically that it was the cops who planted the glove.
+The hypothetical confession also included Simpson acknowledging that he dropped that actual glove on the property, changing the theory dramatically that it was the cops who planted the glove.